-If you can't find the information you need in this booklet or on our website, please don't hesitate to call the office.
-My staff and I are 100% customer-service oriented and are always happy to answer any questions or help solve any problem.
-We are here to serve you!
+If you can't find what you need in this booklet or on our website, never hesitate to call the office.
+My staff and I are here to serve you!
+We are always happy to answer any questions or solve your problem.